 ARIZONA LIONS VISION & HEARING FOUNDATION

 Charles Irion currently sits on the Board of Directors for the Phoenix, AZ Foundation which looks to Helen Keller as their inspiration.
-Irion is a big supporter of the Lions Sight and Hearing Foundation’s mission, which is to restore sight and hearing impairments by those people afflicted through medical care.
-The Lions Sight and Hearing Foundation formed in 1974 to carry out Helen Keller’s challenge to be “Knights of the Blind.”
+Irion is a big supporter of the Lions Vision and Hearing Foundation’s mission, which is to restore vision and hearing impairments by those people afflicted through medical care.
+The Lions Vision and Hearing Foundation formed in 1974 to carry out Helen Keller’s challenge to be “Knights of the Blind.”

 Since 1977 Sojourner Center has provided shelter and support services to tens of thousands of women and children affected by domestic violence.
 Through empowerment, families discover hope and have the opportunity to build new futures free from violence.
 As one of the nation’s largest domestic violence shelters, Sojourner Center is a tireless advocate for domestic violence victims and survivors.
 With the continued support of the community, Sojourner Center can help women and children overcome the impact of domestic violence, one life at a time.